Transit Service Policy

 Description of Service

 Chatham Transit Network (CTN) is a consolidated public transportation system operating in Chatham County, NC.
-CTN offers subscription, demand response, fixed route and rural general public transportation.
+CTN offers subscription, demand response, and rural general public transportation.

 Non-Emergency Medical Transportation is available to all Chatham County residents.
 Out of county appointments will be provided at CTNs discretion.